US PEACE PRIZE

-Distinguished Americans and nationally prominent U.S. organizations that were also nominated and considered for the award this year include Center for Global Nonkilling, Lynn M. Elling, Colman McCarthy, and Psychologists for Social Responsibility.
-You can read about the antiwar/peace activities of all recipients and nominees in our publication, the .
+Distinguished Americans and nationally prominent U.S. organizations that were also nominated and considered for the award in 2016 include Center for Global Nonkilling, Lynn M. Elling, Colman McCarthy, and Psychologists for Social Responsibility.

 Kathy Kelly Awarded 2015 US Peace Prize

-The Board of Directors of the voted unanimously to award the US Peace Prize to The Honorable Kathy F. Kelly “for inspiring nonviolence and risking her own life and freedom for peace and the victims of war.”
+The Board of Directors of the US Peace Memorial Foundation voted unanimously to award the US Peace Prize to The Honorable Kathy F. Kelly “for inspiring nonviolence and risking her own life and freedom for peace and the victims of war.”

-Michael Knox, Chair of the Foundation, during an event to commemorate the 70th anniversary of the U.S. bombing of Nagasaki.
+Michael Knox, Chair of the Foundation, presented the award on August 9, 2015, during an event to commemorate the 70th anniversary of the U.S. bombing of Nagasaki.
 This Nagasaki day event, hosted by Pace e Bene and its Campaign Nonviolence, was held on the stage at Ashley Pond, Los Alamos, New Mexico.
 This is the place, geographically, where the first atom bombs were constructed.